 Load Balancer Configuration concepts

 Here are two drawings of two configurations: a simple one that contains the minimum number of concepts to configure a Load Balancer and a more complex one that uses them all.
-The following chapters provide a definition of each concept used in those configurations.
+The following information defines each concept used in those configurations.

 Listener